 "So, it will not stand in a queue, and we possibly will see the first deliveries late next year and the final ones at some point in 2018, maybe late 2017," Kashin said.
 The deal does not include any technology transfers, but the Russians have agreed to use some of the "Chinese cockpit equipment," he said.

-There are fears China’s decision to procure only 24 fighters indicates an intention to reverse engineer and copy the fighter, as it did with the Su-27SK.
+There are fears China’s decision to procure only 24 fighters indicates an intention to reverse engineer and copy the fighter, as it they did with the Su-27SK.
 In 1995, China secured a $2.5 billion production license deal from Russia to build 200 Su-27SKs, dubbed the J-11A.
 In 2006, Russia killed the contract after 95 aircraft when it discovered China had reverse engineered the aircraft and was covertly manufacturing an indigenous variant, the J-11B, with Chinese-built avionics and weapons.

 There are also fears China will want the Su-35's sophisticated engine, the Saturn AL-117S, for its J-20 stealth fighter.
 The engine is also outfitted on Russia's T-50 stealth fighter.